 • No board of directors required

-• Shareholders visible in register
+• Shareholders listed publicly in register

 • Simpler corporate governance